Looking into the Future

 A static plan can't adapt when life happens.
 When you miss a workout, get sick, or have a busy week, a fixed plan just keeps marching forward—leaving you to guess how to catch up (which often leads to overtraining or injury).
 An adaptive coach recalibrates in real-time, keeping you on track without the guesswork.

-Just report it in the app.
+Just message your coach in the chat.
 If you're sick, your plan immediately adjusts—reducing intensity and volume while you recover, then gradually building back up.
-If you feel pain or a tweak, the system modifies workouts to protect that area while keeping you moving.
+If you feel pain or a tweak, describe it and your coach modifies workouts to protect that area while keeping you moving.
 No guessing, no panic.

 50% of first-time marathoners get injured before race day.
 Most running injuries don't come from running itself—they come from weak glutes, tight hip flexors, poor mobility, and muscular imbalances.
 By integrating strength and mobility from day one, you build the resilience that keeps you running.